UnstableDesign/AdaCAD/docs/reference/operations/interlacewarps.md

 tags: [advanced, compound]
 ---
 # interlace warps
+Creates a new draft by taking one end from each input and assigning and sequencing between those ends in the output draft.

 ![file](./img/interlacewarps.png)

-## Description
-Creates a new draft by taking one end from each input and assigning and sequencing between those ends in the output draft.

 ## Parameters
 - `calculate repeats`: this defines what happens if/when you connect drafts with different numbers of warp ends.
 If `repeat inputs to match size` is selected, AdaCAD will expand the number of ends in the output draft such that all structures repeat at the even intervals across along width of the cloth.
 If the `do not repeat inputs to match size` is selected, unset ends will be added to drafts with fewer ends.